Skip to main content

 Duration:

-The first stop on this beautiful drive is the mighty Langfoss waterfall, set amidst steep mountainsides and lush cultural landscape along the Åkrafjord.
-The 612-metre waterfall is an impressive sight.
-Not surprisingly, CNN and Budget Travel have named Langfoss one of the world's ten most beautiful waterfalls!
+The first stop on this scenic road trip is the mighty Langfoss waterfall, which is nestled among the steep mountainsides and lush cultural landscapes along the Åkrafjord.
+The waterfall’s 612-metre drop is an impressive sight.
+It's not surprising that CNN and Budget Travel named Langfoss one of the world's ten most beautiful waterfalls!

-Haugesund is a perfect base, whether you want to shop, go to a festival or experience the legacy of the Vikings.
+Haugesund is the perfect base, whether you want to shop, go to a festival or experience Viking heritage.

-In the city centre, charming niche shops are close together.
-You can go on a treasure hunt at Krimz Kramz and Shabby Records, experience glassblowing up close at Formbar Glassverksted and visit Den Lille bokbutikken, Norway's smallest bookshop with the city's finest window display.
-If you're interested in watches, you can buy a unique souvenir at Lervik Ur.
-Here you'll find the unique Bruvik Time watches, designed by Rune Bruvik from Haugesund.
+There is a whole host of charming niche shops in the town centre, where you can browse for unique finds at Krimz Kramz and Shabby Records, experience glass blowing up close at Formbar Glassverksted glass studio and visit Den Lille bokbutikken, Norway's smallest bookshop, which has the town’s finest window display.
+If you’re interested in watches, you can buy a unique souvenir at Lervik Ur watchmakers, where you can find the unique Bruvik Time timepieces designed by Rune Bruvik.

-When you need a break from shopping, Smedasundet and Indre kai is the place to enjoy good food and drink while watching the bustling crowds.
+When you fancy a break from shopping, you can enjoy excellent food and drink while watching the world go by at Smedasundet strait and Indre kai quay.

 The festival summer in Haugesund and Haugalandet has a lot to offer.
-Haugesund is particularly well known for Sildajazz and the Norwegian Film Festival, but you can also enjoy festivals linked to the city's maritime coastal culture and deep traditions of song and poetry.
-We can't guarantee sunshine and warmth, but a great atmosphere and memorable experiences - that's what you'll get!
+Haugesund is especially known for the Sildajazz Festival and the Norwegian International Film Festival, but there are also festivals reflecting the town's maritime coastal culture and folk song and poetry traditions.

 A deep dive into Viking history

-Haugalandet has a long Viking history, and the digital museum The Viking Planet in Haugesund city centre gives you a fun and educational deep dive into local history.
+Haugalandet has a long Viking history, and The Viking Planet digital museum in Haugesund town centre offers a fun and educational dive into local history.

-Did you know that, according to Snorre's king sagas, the Viking king Harald Hårfargre is buried 2 kilometres north of Haugesund?
-Norway's only national monument, Haraldshaugen, has been erected over the Viking grave, commemorating Harald Fairhair's unification of Norway into one kingdom in 872.
+Did you know that, according to Snorre's kings’ sagas, the Viking king Harald Fairhair is buried two kilometres north of Haugesund?
+Norway's only national monument, Haraldshaugen, was erected over the Viking grave to commemorate the unification of Norway into one kingdom by Harald Fairhair in 872.

 2.